Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative unitarity: Summary

 We have formulated a generalized Higgs effective field theory (GHEFT), which includes extra Higgs particles other than the 125\, GeV Higgs boson as a low energy effective field theory describing the electroweak symmetry breaking.
 The scalar scattering amplitudes are expressed by the geometry (Riemann curvature) and the symmetry (Killing vectors) of the scalar manifold in the GHEFT.
 The one-loop radiative corrections to electroweak oblique corrections are also expressed in terms of geometry and symmetry of the scalar manifold.
 By using the results, we have clarified the relationship between the perturbative unitarity and the UV finiteness of oblique corrections in the GHEFT.

 Especially, we have shown that once the tree-level unitarity is ensured, then the $S$ and $U$ parameters' one-loop finiteness is automatically guaranteed.
 The tree-level perturbative unitarity in the scalar amplitudes requires the complete flatness of the scalar manifold at the vacuum.
 On the other hand, the one-loop finiteness of electroweak oblique correction does not require the complete flatness.
 The findings enable us to verify that tree-level unitarity condition is stronger than the one-loop UV finiteness condition in extended Higgs scenarios.
-Interestingly, the findings also indicate possibilities of extended Higgs scenarios where perturbative unitarity is broken at certain energy scale but keeps the consistency with the electroweak precision measurements.
-The construction of a concrete model is deferred to our future work.

 We also found connections between the coefficients of $S$ and $U$ parameter divergences and the particle scattering amplitudes which can be measured in future collider experiments.

 We emphasize that future precision measurements of the discovered Higgs couplings, cross section, and oblique parameters are quite important for investigating the geometry and symmetry of the scalar manifold in the generalized Higgs sector.
 Combining collider/precision experimental data with our effective theoretical approach, we should be able to obtain new prospects of the physics beyond the SM.